conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

   generate a new package ID in the local cache.

-These steps are simplified, there is far more to package ID calculation than what we explain here, recipes themselves can even adjust their package ID calculations, we can have different recipe and package revisions besides package IDs and there's also a built-in mechanism in Conan that can be configured to declare that some packages with a certain package ID are compatible with other.
+These steps are simplified, there is far more to package ID calculation than what we explain here.
+Recipes themselves can even adjust their package ID calculations, we can have different recipe and package revisions besides package IDs, and there's also a built-in mechanism in Conan that can be configured to declare that some packages with a certain package ID are compatible with each other.

 Maybe you have now the intuition of why we delete settings or options in Conan recipes.
-If you do that, those values will not be added to the computation of the package ID, so even if you define them, the resulting package ID will be the same.
-You can check this behaviour, for example with the fPIC option that is deleted when we build with the option ``shared=True``.
-Regardless of the value you pass for the fPIC option the generated package ID will be the same for the **hello/1.0** binary:
+If you do that, those values will not be included in the computation of the package ID, so even if you define them, the resulting package ID will be the same.
+You can check this behaviour, for example, with the fPIC option that is deleted when we build with the option ``shared=True``.
+Regardless of the value you pass for the fPIC option, the generated package ID will be the same for the **hello/1.0** binary:

 .. code-block:: bash